 Centipede (Europe)

-About Centipede (Europe)
+Getting to Know Centipede (Europe)

 Centipede for the Atari 7800 was released in Europe in 1987.
 While specific developer details are not widely documented, Atari 7800 titles of that era were often created under tight technical constraints and limited budgets.
 The console itself was an effort by Atari to compete with the NES and other systems, offering improved graphics and sound over the 2600 but still facing hardware limitations.
 Developers typically had to optimize gameplay and visuals within these boundaries to deliver arcade-style experiences at home.